SalvatorePreviti/CyberPets2077/README.md

 Let's assume that the API Gateway or ALB is configured to verify the identity of the user (for example with a JWT token) and to set the header X-USER-ID with a valid user id if the user is authenticated (could be an authorizer lambda, for example).
 All APIs that require an authenticated user will receive a valid X-USER-ID header and will not be invoked if the user is not authenticated.

-To simplify the development authorization is just executed using a bit of logic in the Controller class, a more complicated and secure solution with for example [ASP.NET Core Identity](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/secure-net-microservices-web-applications/) would have been probably out of scope for this demo.
+To simplify the development authorization is just executed using a bit of logic in the Controller class.
+One option would be to use [ASP.NET Core Identity](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/secure-net-microservices-web-applications/) but I believe it would be out scope for this demo.

 ## The APIs